wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Changelog ==

+= 1.2 =
+* NEW: You can now see the categories of products and product variations.
+* NEW: You can also search on product categories.

 = 1.1 =
 * NEW: You can now search on products to see reports for specific products
 * NEW: Smart date filters let you select common date ranges easily